esadek/sample-transformations/README.md

 ## Sampling

 ### User Based

+> Drop a random sample of events based on a property (user ID in this example)

 1. Import `cyrb53` function from [hash](libraries/hash.js) library
 2. Drop event if remainder of hashed user ID less than 5